PhilipArmstead/Football-Manager-Squad-Analyzer/NOTES.md

 - Unique ID is + 0x0C
 - Random ID is + 0x10
 - Date of birth is + 0x44 (2 bytes for day of the year, 2 bytes for year)
+- For non staff players, player data is 632 bytes up from here

 ## Mapping player